 Benzodiazepines can have mast cell stabilizing functions.
 Is that the reason some people with hyperacusis respond so well to them?
 I don’t know, but it’s certainly something to think about.
 Conversely, some people say their hyperacusis onset while taking a benzodiazepine for another condition.
 The relationship between that class of drugs and the auditory system certainly seems to merit more investigation.

-I’ve experienced quite a bit of improvement to my hyperacusis since starting a low histamine diet, adding in anti-inflammatory turmeric supplements, and taking Benadryl more frequently.
+I’ve experienced quite a bit of improvement to my hyperacusis since starting a low histamine diet, adding in anti-inflammatory turmeric supplements, and taking dye free Benadryl when I have the worst hyperacusis and tinnitus flares.
 Antihistamines can stabilize mast cells and some research suggests mast cells can play a role in some inflammatory processes.
 I’d love to know if other people with hyperacusis have gotten any degree of relief from antihistamines, anti-inflammatories, or any other types of treatment.
-Please comment below about your experience.

 Keep in mind, I’m not a doctor, I’m a thinking patient.
 I ask questions to spark examination.
 Please consult with a trusted healthcare provider or pharmacist before adding or changing medications or supplements.